 TL;DR: The Centers for Medicare & Medicaid Services modified NCD 123 governing cryosurgery of the prostate, effective March 7, 2026.
-Here's what changes for billing teams.
+Here's what billing teams need to act on now.

 Quick-Reference Table